© 2013 Raffles Institution.

 Visit the RLI website

-The Character Education Programme helps Rafflesians develop into civic-minded citizens of sound character.
+Character Education at RI helps Rafflesians develop into civic-minded citizens of sound character.
 All Rafflesians undergo a character and civics course under the mentorship of their teachers and civics tutors.
-This includes a stint at the Outward Bound School in Year 3, as well as civics elective modules and the Class Camp programme run by the Raffles Leadership Institute in Years 5 and 6.
+This includes civics elective modules and the Class Camp programme run by the Raffles Leadership Institute in Years 5 and 6.

 The Sexuality Education Programme aims to help students understand the physiological, social and emotional changes they experience as they mature.
 It provides them a foundation to develop healthy relationships with the opposite sex and to make responsible choices.